-Individuals will need to apply for rent help at their local housing authority, social service agency, or non-profits in their community, and places to apply at are listed below.
-Programs that are funded or coordinated by HUD include:
+Individuals will need to apply for rent help or income based apartments at their local housing authority, social service agency, or non-profits in their community.
+Some applications can be done online.
+The places to apply at for HUD programs are listed below as well as the various types of HUD resources.
+The various housing program that are either funded or coordinated by HUD include:

 The monthly rate must be competitive and reasonable as determined by HUD.
 The household may decide to choose a unit with a higher monthly rent than the FMR.
 If they do this then they need to pay the landlord the difference in rent, or they can choose a lower cost unit and keep the difference.

 The HCV program will generally pay the landlord the difference between 30 percent of the families total household income and the PHA-determined payment standard, which is about 80 to 100 percent of what is called the fair market rent (FMR).
 What this means is that the renter still need to pay a portion of their rent, but the program will pay the difference between what you can pay and what your total housing costs are.
 Read more on and find income based housing.

 The federal government subsidized section 8 voucher housing programs help more than 1.5 million households in the United States with paying their rent every year.
 The department helps single moms, gig workers, veterans others who need a a place to live.
 The amount of financial aid provided often allows them to stay in their apartments or homes.
 Many single parents, veterans, disabled people and others have a place to live due to HUD.